Cloudilicious/cloudilicious.github.io/readme.md

 ### Contact
-This is a call to action so again, I wanted to make this section more personal by adding some handwritten text.
+I wanted to make this section more personal by adding some handwritten text, so the viewer feels invited to contact me

 ## Design process
 I researched ideas mainly using Pinterest and searching for minimalist websites through Google for inspiration.